Art and Artifacts

 To complement the George Washington and Marquis de Lafayette portraits, the artist settled on a Revolutionary War subject.
 Cornwallis Sues for Cessation of Hostilities Under the Flag of Truce, a large-scale fresco, illustrates George Washington in a tent at the Yorktown battlefield, accepting a letter from British General Cornwallis’s emissary.
 Washington’s decision to grant a two-hour truce, rather than the 24-hour truce proposed, was an important turning point in the war with the British.
 By rejecting the long truce, hostilities were resumed before the British naval fleet arrived to back up Cornwallis’s unit.
 He surrendered a few days later, and the War for Independence was over.

 Although original to the space, the painting was never popular.
 Complaints ranged from assertions that the subject was inappropriate for the legislative Chamber, to quibbles about the style or national origin of the painter.
-It was painstakingly removed from the Chamber in 1972, and lowered by crane outside the building for installation in the Member’s Dining Room on the first floor of the Capitol.
+It was painstakingly removed from the Chamber in 1972, and lowered by crane outside the building for installation in the House Restaurant on the first floor of the Capitol.

 Albert Bierstadt's Landscapes